By Sarah Watson, forager

 Flowers beautify our homes and surroundings.
 Lilac and English lavender are much-loved garden stalwarts.
 Cheery dandelions and daisies brighten lawns.
 Colourful tulips and marigolds enliven flowerbeds, and primroses and violets grace the hedgerows.
 These floral treasures aren’t just a feast for the eyes, they can all be eaten…

 Edible blooms have long been used; the Ancient Egyptians, Chinese, and Romans added them to food and drink.
 In today’s fashionable restaurant dishes and stylish social media posts, flowers look vibrant and elegant.
-You can buy edible blossoms from supermarkets, or order them online from flower farms nowadays, but did you know many blossoms in our gardens, urban places and countryside can be used in everyday food – for free!
+You can buy edible blossoms from supermarkets, or order them online from flower farms nowadays, but did you know many flowers in our gardens, urban places and countryside can be used in everyday food – for free!